Ralph Morley

 • Ralph has been published in the Lloyd’s Maritime and Commercial Law Quarterly on the Collision Regulations and is editor of the English Admiralty and Merchant Shipping Law section of the International Maritime and Commercial Law Yearbook.

-Ralph’s experience spans a wide range of physical damage, business interruption and liability insurance matters, including complex marine, aviation and engineering casualties.
+Ranked in the Legal 500, Ralph’s experience spans a wide range of physical damage, business interruption and liability insurance matters, including Bermuda Form work and complex marine, aviation and engineering casualties, acting for both policyholders and insurers.
 Highlights include:

 • Acting for insurers AIG as part of the team led by Gavin Kealey KC and Andrew Wales KC in respect of insurance coverage disputes under lessor policies concerning aircraft leased to Russian operators.